|

 unseen :: sold out :: no press tickets available from the agent

-of, Taylor Mac became at the 2006 Edfringe.
-Still, you can get plenty
+spoken of, Taylor Mac became at the 2006 Edfringe.
+Still, you can get

-of previews at Youtube and I caught one of his numbers at his special
+plenty of previews at Youtube and I caught one of his numbers at his

-guest appearance at the Midnight Carousel press launch.
-Certainly an
+special guest appearance at the Midnight Carousel press launch.
+Certainly

 Unrated